masaun/world-id-gated-food-voucher/README.md

 ## World ID-gated Food Voucher🎫🆔 for refugees who live in African countries 🌍
 ### Overview
+- Essencially, it's difficult for refugees to show their identity.
-- There are still issues that refugees could not access foods easily.
+  - Therefore, it has been hard for organizations (such as NPOs, NGOs, etc) to distribute foods into refugees.
+As a result, there are still issues that refugees could not access foods easily and securely.
   - In case of refugees in africa such as refugees who live in Eastern Africa are suffering food crisis due to COVID-19 pandemic. https://www.wfp.org/news/food-rations-cut-refugees-eastern-africa-coronavirus-stretches-resources

 <br>

-- This is a smart contract that support refugees to be able to access (purchase) essential foods more efficiently and securely in order to reduce hunger by utilizing `World ID-gated voucher` .
+- This smart contract makes checking identity of refugees easier and more secure.
+As a result, refugees can access essential foods more efficiently and securely in order to reduce hunger by utilizing `World ID-gated voucher` .

 <br>